 Peter and I discussed a gondola ride in some detail.
 I was happy to pay the price, but he was more worried about something happening to Miss M. We gave Dad the deciding vote.
 He decided not to do it this trip, so I can’t tell you what Miss M thought of gondolas.

 The other way to get around Venice is to walk.
 And walk.
-And walk some ore.
-The there are so many gorgeous little streets and bridges, you can easily get lost.
+And walk some more.
+There are so many gorgeous little streets and bridges, you can easily get lost.
 And probably will.
 The views can be great, but get a good map.

 If you are planning a trip to Europe, or anywhere else and anticipate having to hop on and off boats, buses or trains and navigate bridges and cobblestone streets in ancient cities, we would recommend getting a cheap, lightweight stroller.
 We bought this one in Australia.
 It toured with us through Melbourne and along the Great Ocean Road, travelled around Dubai, Munich and Amsterdam, visited various zoos and gardens in Germany, and toured the north of Italy with us.
 It weighs almost nothing and folds up quickly and easily to help with navigating.